jansmolders86/mediacenterjs/README.md

 I'm trying to figure out how to get around these limitations.

 * IOS: Video is not seekable
-* Browser: Duration and playback length are often not valid.
-This is due to the fact that the transcoding process is still in heavy development.
+* Browser: Seeking beyond buffer not workign yet.
 * Android: not seekable & mp3 playback not working
-* Ubuntu: Audio playback of mp3 not supported by default
+* Ubuntu: Needs 3rd party audio codecs to play mp3

 What still needs to be done
 ==================